Dharma-09/CI-CD-pipelines-examples/README.md

 ## Contributing

-Feel free to contribute by adding new examples or improving existing ones.
+Please feel free to add new examples or improve existing ones.
 Please follow the structure and naming conventions used in this repository.

 ## License